 - Put the cuttings in the jar of water so that the stripped nodes are under the water and there are no leaves below the surface.

-- Put it in a warm and bright location but out of direct sun and let the cuttings root over the forthcoming weeks.
+- Put it in a warm location with bright light, but out of direct sunlight and let the cuttings root over the forthcoming weeks.

 - After a couple of months they should be rooted well.
-You can pot them up in a cactus and succulent mix.
+The great thing about this method is you can see the root growth.
+You can put them in a new pot of cactus and succulent mix.

 How To Propagate String Of Hearts In Sphagnum Moss